 calling it illegal and unconstitutional and unanimously resolved to continue working

 under Doye.
 The APCC (I) maintains that Dulom’s appointment was rejected as the AICC

 did not consult Apang, the Congress Legislature Party leader, before making the appointment.

-It further maintains that the existing organizational set-
+It further maintains that the existing organizational set-up cannot be disturbed

 On September 16, Dulom, armed with the ‘appointment order’, arrived from Delhi and